 Driving is inherently dangerous.
 Every driver has a duty to eliminate distractions before they get behind the wheel.
 Put away food, put your phone on do not disturb, and take a moment to identify any distractions before you get on the road.

 If you or someone you love suffered serious injuries in a distracted driving accident, you might have a case.
-If you’d like to schedule a free case consultation with an experienced Clarksville personal injury attorney from Pete Olson Law, please send us an email or call (931) 286-7773.
+If you’d like to schedule a free case consultation with an experienced Clarksville auto accident attorney from Pete Olson Law, please send us an email or call (931) 286-7773.